CourseOrchestra/celesta/CONTRIBUTING.md

 In order for a PR to be merged into the main branch, the following conditions should be met:

 * CI build should pass.
 CI build includes test run, static analysis checks and documentation spell check.
-If spell check fails on a correctly spelled word that is missing in the dictionary, `dict` file located in the root of the project should be updated.
+If spell check fails on a correctly spelled word that is missing in the dictionary, `dict-en` and `dict-ru` files located in the root of the project should be updated.

 * Every code change should be covered by automated tests (this is verified during the code review).